voxel51/fiftyone/docs/source/getting_started/install.rst

    pip install --upgrade fiftyone

-Is you use Fiftyone desktop, you should update that after updating Fiftyone:
+Is you use Fiftyone desktop, you should update after updating Fiftyone:

 .. code-block:: shell